-• The SAN Volume Controller is operational and assigned to a cluster.
+The SAN Volume Controller is operational and assigned to a cluster.
 It has access to the fibre-channel fabric.

 • The SAN Volume Controller is operational and assigned to a cluster.
-It does not have access to the fibre-channel fabric.
+It has no access to the fibre-channel fabric.

 Free